Ankhwennefer (pharaoh): Reign

 Despite having regained the Thebaid, Ankhwennefer remained beset not just by Ptolemaic loyalists, but also by an invasion by the Kingdom of Kush from the south.
 The latter were exploiting the chaos in Egypt to expand their realm along the Nile, particularly in the area known as Dodekaschoinos.
 In 197 or 196 BC, the Ptolemies launched a counter-offensive and retook Lycopolis in the Delta; this city may or may not have been held by rebels loyal to Ankhwennefer.
 Afterwards, Ptolemy V was officially crowned Pharaoh in Memphis.
 Deprived of the rich areas in northern Egypt, Ankhwennefer's force was gradually weakened.
 The Kingdom of Kush also continued its pressure from the south.
 The Ptolemaic army advanced southward, retaking Sauty province after heavy fighting, and capturing Thebes in 191.
 Ankhwennefer retreated to the border of Kush, and managed to enlist Nubian troops for his cause.
 Historian Alan B. Lloyd argued that these Nubians were possibly interested in protecting the Amun temples at Thebes.
 His last stronghold might have been Syene.
 The war continued until c.
 186 BC, when Ankhwennefer's Egyptian-Nubian army was decisively defeated.
 Ankhwennefer's son was killed in the fighting, but he was captured.

 Ankhwennefer was imprisoned, but might have been spared by Ptolemy V after Egyptian priests intervened on his behalf.
 Many southern rebels were granted amnesties.
 In the following months, the Ptolemaic army wiped out the remaining rebels in the Delta.

-Overall, little is known about the details of his reign as most of the records thereof were destroyed.
+Overall, little is known about the details of his reign as most of its records were destroyed.